ZhenjianYang/SoraVoice-Deprecated/README.md

 ## Build

-You can download built files in [Release](https://github.com/ZhenjianYang/SoraVoice/releases), or build them with VS2017 (Desktop development with C++).
+You can download built files in [Release](https://github.com/ZhenjianYang/SoraVoice/releases), or build them with the latest version of Visual Studio (Desktop development with C++).

 ## Preparation